 A postpartum doula provides physical and emotional support to the mom after birth.
 They can help with newborn care (diapers and baths and feeding) and play with older children.
 They can do some light meal prep or light housework.
 They can go on field trips with you to the store to figure out how to get that pesky car seat into the cart, fill out thank you cards, and even provide some limited breastfeeding support.

 Lactation support is another service postpartum women have been needing more in the last 2 years.
 Some/most women’s milk has not even come in during their hospital stay.
-While most hospitals/birth centers have lactation departments, you may not get to see a specialist in your abbreviated hospital stay or these visits may be shortened.
+While most hospitals/birth centers have lactation departments, you may not get to see a specialist during your abbreviated hospital stay or these visits may be shortened.

-Establishing care (verifying insurance and maybe even having a voice to voice introduction) with someone who can visit you in your home or do a video call with you can prove to be invaluable in the early days/weeks of new motherhood.
+Establishing care (verifying insurance and maybe even having a voice-to-voice introduction) with someone who can visit you in your home or do a video call with you can prove to be invaluable in the early days/weeks of new motherhood.

 One final piece to postpartum recovery that cannot be neglected and often needs to be planned for ahead of time is mental health.

-Sarah Cline, LCSW is certified in perinatal mental health and perinatal loss, and has some helpful suggestions for ways to love yourself and take care of yourself in the postpartum time (which include wearing stretchy pants as much as possible).
+Sarah Cline, LCSW is certified in perinatal mental health and perinatal loss and has some helpful suggestions for ways to love yourself and take care of yourself in the postpartum time (which include wearing stretchy pants as much as possible).

 She recommends setting boundaries with family members about who will visit and when.

-Also, resentment towards your partner can slowly seep in to even the strongest of bonds.
+Also, resentment towards your partner can slowly seep into even the strongest of bonds.
 Instead of resenting your partner because he’s sleeping, ask specifically for what you need.

 And finally, Sarah recommends you don’t weigh yourself, diet, try to begin a workout routine too soon, or look at social media that glamorizes thin, young, wealthy, airbrushed bodies.
 Instead, you might use that time to instead join a new mom’s support group.